dedis/cothority/authprox/README.md

 tool, sharded, and sent to the authentication proxies.
 It then exits, causing the only copy of the complete secret to be lost.
 All users of the system need to trust that `apadmin` has discarded the original secret key.
-(Having the authentication proxies execute teh DKG protocol among them would remove this risk, but we decided that was overkill for this job.)
+(Having the authentication proxies execute the DKG protocol among them would remove this risk, but we decided that was overkill for this job.)

 The roster of the authentication proxies can be disjoint from the roster of